Pennsylvania Station (1910–1963): Design

 Occupying two city blocks from Seventh Avenue to Eighth Avenue and from 31st to 33rd Streets, the original Pennsylvania Station building was designed by McKim, Mead & White.
 The overall plan was created by Charles Follen McKim.
 After McKim's health declined, William Symmes Richardson oversaw the completion of the design, while Teunis J. Van Der Bent oversaw the engineering.
 Covering an area of about 8 acre, it had frontages of 788 ft along the side streets and 432 ft long along the main avenues.
 The land lot occupied about 800 ft along 31st and 33rd Streets.

 Over 3 e6yd3 of dirt had been excavated during construction.
 The original structure was made of 490,000 ft3 of pink granite, 60,000 ft3 of interior stone, 27,000 ST of steel, 48,000 ST of brick, and 30,000 light bulbs.
 The superstructure consisted of about 650 steel columns.
 The building had an average height of 69 ft above the street, though its maximum height was 153 ft.
 Some 25 acre or 28 acre of track surrounded Penn Station.
 At the time of Penn Station's completion, The New York Times called it "the largest building in the world ever built at one time".

 Exterior

 The exterior of Penn Station was marked by colonnades of Roman unfluted columns based on the Classical Greek-style Doric order.
 These columns, in turn, were modeled after landmarks such as the Acropolis of Athens.
 The rest of the facade was modeled on St. Peter's Square in Vatican City, as well as the Bank of England headquarters.
 The colonnades embodied the sophisticated integration of multiple functions and the circulation of people and goods.
-The colonnades had a strongly horizontal orientation, interrupted only by the lunette windows and the roof of the waiting room.
+The colonnades had a strong horizontal orientation, interrupted only by the lunette windows and the roof of the waiting room.
 The ornamentation was intentionally simple, with emphasis being placed on the "unity and simplicity" of different parts of the design.
 The roof was made of Monel alloy, an Inco product.